PonomarevDA/libparams/tests/platform_specific/stm32f103/README.md

 # stm32f103 (128 Kbytes) example

-This is the simplest stm32f103 example with Makefile.
+This is the simplest stm32f103 CMake example.

 ## Purpose